stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/psykal_kokkos/README.md

 [nitend], whether or not and how often to do output [irecord]) may be configured by editing the `namelist` file.

+Then the NemoLite2D simulation is started by executing the chosen binary (with the desired implementation and execution device) previously produced by the build system:

+    > ./nemolite2d_<version>_<device>.exe

 In the case of OpenMP we can configure the parallel environment using the standard OpenMP environment variables.
 For example, the number of threads